Blackhawks stun Oilers 6-4 in series opener

+“It wasn’t good from the start ...
+I thought we did a better job as the game went on of keeping it simple.
+That’s what our team needs to do ultimately is be simpler.”

-It was a continuation of the torrid scoring pace set by Kubalik, a 24-year-old Czech forward and a Calder Trophy finalist as the league’s rookie of the year.
+Kubalik’s five-point game was a continuation of the torrid scoring pace set by the 24-year-old Czech forward and a Calder Trophy finalist as the league’s rookie of the year.

 He had 30 goals and 16 assists before regular-season play was halted in mid-March because of the COVID-19 pandemic.